xyproto/teaftp/README.md

 Simple, read-only TFTP server.

-* Will happily share ANY file on the system, but does not have acccess to write to any file.
+* Will happily share ANY file on the system, but does not have access to write to any file.
   * Use the provided Docker container for a way to serve only a limited selection of files.
   * Or use the list of allowed prefixes or suffixes, as described below.
 * TeaFTP may be suitable for dealing with hardware devices that read files over TFTP at boot.